Home Recipes Basics Sauce

 Easy Gorgonzola Sauce Recipe

-You can use this delicious gorgonzola sauce recipe for a pasta sauce, a gorgonzola sauce for your meat or even as a dipping sauce with something like chicory.
+You can use this delicious gorgonzola sauce recipe for my favorite pasta gorgonzola recipe, a gorgonzola sauce for your meat or even as a dipping sauce with something like chicory.
+It even works great splashed into a soup like this tomato soup with gorgonzola.
 So delicious!
 If you’re a cheese lover (and more specifically a fan of blue cheese) you’re going to love this sauce.

 Little saucepan filled with gorgonzola sauce recipe